chumaky/docker-images/README.md

 What this project does is just compile and pack these `FDW` extensions into the default postgres image.
 All you have to do is enable corresponding extensions, put your credentials to the external datasources and start join them from inside postgres :)

-For the demo, please have a look into the [demo](demo) folder.
-TODO: Document available examples.

 ### All inclusive image
 All inclusive image is built on top of individual postgres [images](#individual-fdws) with single FDW installed.